 F. Once you have tapped through all the intense moments of the story then start from the beginning, Tell the Story again, and stop for any intensities that may arise.
 Don’t be surprised if there is still more to address ... just be as thorough as you can.

 G. Repeat this process until you can tell the story nonchalantly ... like it was a shopping trip.
-This should collapse all or most of the Aspects.
+This should collapse all of the Aspects.
 For good measure, Tell the Story tomorrow morning or next week to see if anything is left.
 Sometimes, letting time go by will bring up remnants (Aspects).
 If so, repeat the process until you achieve a more thorough success.

 EFT Testing Methods - Going Deeper Into the Tapping process

 You can use any of the Testing methods that you learned in the previous article on Testing Your EFT Tapping Work, but an often used one for a Specific Event is Vivid Visualization or reliving the moment in an associated way.
 Once you have been through the event aloud and have reduced the most intense crescendos by Tapping, you can again go through the event by reliving it, one frame at a time.
 Really be in the moment, let whatever happened, happen again as if it is happening right now and exaggerate the sights, sounds, colors, sizes, etc and really try to get yourself upset.
 As soon as you find more intensity, do some more tapping on whatever you have found and then try it again.
 Keep going through it vivdly until you can no longer get upset about anything in the event.
 However, do not continue with this Vivid Visualization if your previous tapping has not brought the intensity down to manageable levels.
 In this case it is best to seek a qualified EFT professional.